-Attorneys will sometimes call a teacher directly to discuss a conflict with the school or to gather information related to domestic issues.
-Calls from attorneys should be politely re-directed to the appropriate administrator.
-This will help ensure that any potential legal issues are handled appropriately and effectively, and that the district complies with FERPA and other applicable laws.
+Attorneys for parents, students or others will sometimes call a teacher directly to discuss a conflict with the school or to gather information related to domestic issues.
+Politely re-direct the call to an administrator.

 SUBSTITUTE MANAGEMENT

 Substitute Teachers

 In order for a substitute teacher to be most effective, they need basic information concerning scheduling, curriculum, and pupil information.
 Each teacher is required to prepare lesson plans and to have them readily available for use by a substitute teacher.
 If the classroom laptop is needed, it is the teacher's responsibility to make arrangements to get the laptop to school.
 In addition, each teacher is required to have available alternative materials concerning each subject area in the event the substitute is unable to complete the regular lesson plans.